 Perhaps a new definition of this term is needed.

-- It can also function as the title of “Lord,” representing the Lord’s power and authority over other lords.
+- When required, it can also function as the title of “Lord.”

-- Note: It is essential to distinguish between the translations of “LORD” and “Lord” in the Old Testament, as both of these words refer to one God.
+- Note: It is essential to distinguish between the translations of “LORD” and “Lord” in the Old Testament, as both of these titles refer to one Lord (who is God).

-- In the New Testament, the translations of “LORD” and “Lord” reference two different Lords, both of whom are called God.
+- In the New Testament, the translations of “LORD” and “Lord” reference two different Lords (who are both said to be God), and both of these Lords are called “the Lord” (Mark 16:19, Luke 1:6).

 ”If you’re thinking that’s just too many Lords,” you are absolutely correct.